Purdue-CS193/homework-0-dsethh/index.md

+### Disha's First CS193 Homework

+My Favorite Three Things About CS193:
+- The instructors and TAs explain all the concepts in a very understandable way
+- The class is very lively and fun
+- There are lots of opportunities to get help

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.